sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. Under **Enable or disable Copilot completions for specified languages**, select **markdown**.

-    Notice that the value for Markdown is set to **false**.
-This means that GitHub Copilot is disabled for Markdown files.
+    The default value for Markdown is set to **false**.
+This means that GitHub Copilot completions are disabled for Markdown files.

 1. To enable Copilot for Markdown files, select **Edit Item** (pencil icon), select **false**, change the value to **true**, and then select **OK**.

     You can now use GitHub Copilot to help you author or update Markdown files.
-For example, GitHub Copilot can suggest descriptions of code files when you're preparing project documentation or update formatting.
+For example, GitHub Copilot can generate code completion suggestions when you're working on project documentation.

 1. Under the Extensions label, select GitHub Copilot Chat.